farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > Each player character who's involved makes an **action roll**.
 The team counts the **single best result** as the final result.
 >
 > The character leading the group action consumes `-1 momentum` for each PC that rolled **1-3** as their best result.
+> If a player can't consume the required momentum, they take
 >
 > ---
 >